Culture of the United States Marine Corps

 The culture of the United States Marine Corps is widely varied but unique amongst the branches of the United States Armed Forces.
 Because members of the Marine Corps are drawn from across the United States (and resident aliens from other nations), it is as varied as each individual Marine but tied together with core values and traditions passed from generation to generation of Marines.
 As in any military organization, the official and unofficial traditions of the Marine Corps serve to reinforce camaraderie and set the service apart from others.
 The Corps' embracement of its rich culture and history is cited as a reason for its high esprit de corps.

 Official traditions and customs

-Many traditions and customs of the Corps are officially recognized through orders, histories, and ceremonies; some are even embodied within the uniform itself.
+Many traditions and customs of the United States Marine Corps are officially recognized through orders, histories, and ceremonies; some are even embodied within the uniform.